-International Year Zero: Business, Management and Economics
+International Year Zero: Business and Management

 Bangor Business School is a leading teaching and research centre with a prestigious reputation.
 Your chosen degree course will set you on the path to a dream career in the world of business or finance Graduates of many business-related programmes are eligible for exemptions from modules and examinations if you wish to take a further professional qualification in marketing or accountancy.

 A basic introduction to the study of business and management, this module introduces the function of marketing in different types of businesses and organisations.
 It considers issues around the liberalisation of trade and the development of the global market and how they have affected businesses and the emergence of the international manager.
 You will also look at basic human resource management functions and activities to gain an understanding of important issues surrounding people in the workplace.